- Easyship allows users to show chargeable weight and calculation methods through the Easyship dashboard

 - The chargeable weight and calculation method is saved and visible in Shipment Details via the Easyship Dashboard, so users can refer to this information for previous shipments

 Did you know that the way you package your items can impact your shipping costs?
-This is because couriers can implement different standards when determining the billable weight of your shipments.
+This is because couriers can implement different standards when determining the billable weight of their shipments.

 However, it’s common for couriers like FedEx, UPS, and DHL to implement a pricing structure based on the amount of space your shipment takes up on a truck or aircraft.
 This is known as dimensional (or volumetric) weight.

-If you need a visual, imagine shipping a package full of ball pit balls.
+Imagine shipping a package full of ball pit balls if you need a visual.
 The weight of the package itself is pretty light.
 However, because of how much space it can take up, a delivery truck full of such packages could be quickly filled to capacity with very little actual weight.

 Couriers are always looking to maximize the number of packages on a vehicle while maintaining profitability, so they take this into account and use a pricing structure that will charge accordingly.

 Display Chargeable Weight: Is It Right for You?

 - You normally ship with express couriers

 - You assume the actual weight is the only relevant information in shipping costs